quantxt/api-docs/README.md

 The car consumes 24 litre of gas per 100km| Consumption | Regex ([\d\\.]+) .*?100km| `24`|

-In the following we cover details of configuring and submitting extraction jobs via our REST API.
+In the following we will cover the details of configuring and submitting extraction jobs via our REST API.
 Extensive end-to-end examples can be found in our Java and Python SDK repositories.

 ## Table of content